Bruce Gordon (police officer): Later years

-Besides being an active athlete, Gordon started out in C Platoon with the Saskatoon Police Service before moving up through the Saskatoon Police Service as Saskatoon Detective Sergeant for in the Sex Crimes Unite as wells as Major Crime/Homicide Unit.
-Gordon was honoured in 2004 with the Exemplary Service Medal, and again honoured in 2021 with the Chief's Award of Excellence.
+Gordon started out in C Platoon with the Saskatoon Police Service before moving up through the Service as Saskatoon Detective Sergeant in the Sex Crimes Unite as well as the Major Crime/Homicide Unit.
+Gordon was honoured in 2004 with the Exemplary Service Medal, and honoured posthumously in 2021 with the Chief's Award of Excellence.

 Then Gordon turned to a career as detective of investigations in British Columbia for the inaugural civilian oversight of police officers.

-Following his stay in British Columbia, Gordon returned to school to study law to become a defence lawyer at the University of Saskatchewan.
+Following his stay in British Columbia, Gordon returned to school to study law at the University of Saskatchewan in order to become a defence lawyer.
 As a student, Gordon kept active with the College of Physicians and Surgeons of Saskatchewan as well as the Saskatchewan Human Rights Commission.
 Gordon graduated in 2016 at a special ceremony called early at Saskatoon's Court of Queen's Bench and was called to the bar in the spring of 2017, and served with Cuelenaere LLP.
 At the same time as Gordon was called to the bar, his wife Chris graduated from the Edward's School of Business.
 Police Chief Clive Weighill made an announcement at the special ceremony held to call Gordon to the bar.
-In tribute to Bruce Gordon, the Saskatoon Police gym will be named after Bruce Gordon, the Bruce Gordon Physical Fitness Centre.
+In tribute to Bruce Gordon, the Saskatoon Police gym was named the Bruce Gordon Physical Fitness Centre.

 World Pancreatic Day on November 19 is honoured with the #BeLikeBruce Memorial Pancreatic Cancer Research Fund established by his family which is housed at the College of Medicine, University of Saskatchewan.

 In recognition of his contributions to the community, Gordon was bestowed the Saskatoon-Grasswood Canada 150 Award.
-In addition to his career and dedication to the athletic community Gordon was a volunteer, and offered his time to PRIDE Saskatoon, the Saskatoon Road Runners Club, John Lake Home and School Council, and the Saskatoon Sexual Assault Centre and may other local organisations.
+In addition to his career and dedication to the athletic community Gordon was a volunteer, and offered his time to PRIDE Saskatoon, the Saskatoon Road Runners Club, John Lake Home and School Council, and the Saskatoon Sexual Assault Centre and many other local organisations.